Safeguarding and Child Protection

 Designated Safeguarding Lead: Mrs Donnelly, Headteacher

-Deputy Designated Safeguarding Lead: Mrs Hayzen, SENCo and Deputy Head
+Deputy Designated Safeguarding Lead: Mrs Hayzen, Deputy Head

 Mrs Bradbury: Nominated Governor for Safeguarding